SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

 In this tutorial we are going to use template matching to detect human 80S ribosomes in a sample of ER-derived microsomes.
 As the tutorial dataset imaged isolated ER-derived vesicles with a 200 keV microscope, and the ice layer thickness is on the order of ~180 nm, the contrast is quite good.
 So, to make it more challenging, we are also going to test matching with only the 60S subunit.
 This way we can demonstrate some optimizations that can be made to maximize correlation.
 Besides, using [baited reconstruction](https://elifesciences.org/reviewed-preprints/90486) can also be a good way to prevent bias in the template search.

+### Note on visualization

+Although not required, I strongly recommend using blik to visualize the results in this tutorial: https://brisvag.github.io/blik/index.html.
+Blik is a Napari-based tool for interacting with tomograms and annotations.

 ## Preparing the dataset and template

 The tutorial dataset can be downloaded from DataverseNL: <https://doi.org/10.34894/TLGJCM>.
 The raw tilt-series can also be found on DataverseNL: <https://doi.org/10.34894/OLYEFI>.
 Tilt-series were collected identically to [EMPIAR-11751](https://www.ebi.ac.uk/empiar/EMPIAR-11751/).
 A quick overview of the preprocessing workflow: (1) MotionCor2 was used to correct the motion in raw movie frames, (2) ctfplotter from IMOD was used to estimate defocus values, (3) ctfphaseflip from IMOD was used to do strip-based phaseflipping, and (4) AreTomo was used for reconstructing tomograms (weighted-back-projection) with 5x5 local patch alignment.
 Besides the tomograms (in MRC format), we provide for each tomogram a `.rawtlt` file with tilt angles, a `_dose.txt` file with accumulated dose per frame, and a `.defocus` file with per tilt defocus values.